openfact/openfact-plus/docs/openshift.md

 ## Installing on Openshift

-The following are the instructions for installing **openfact-sync** on Openshift.
+The following are the instructions for installing **clarksnut** on Openshift.
 In this example I'll use Minishift, in your case you can use your own Openshift Cluster:

 * Make sure you have a recent (3.5 of openshift or 1.5 of origin later) distribution of the `oc` binary on your `$PATH`